Arcanorum/rogueworld/README.md

 The creation of Dungeonz is a collaborative effort, with content and mechanics able to be added by members of the community.

 #### ***This readme is intended for dummies who are interested in the project, but don't know where to begin, so I assume little existing knowledge about many things.
-If some things don't make sense, then let me know and I wil update this document with clarification.
-If you are already a big-brain, you can probably skip most of this readme.***
+If some things don't make sense, then let me know and I wil update this document with clarification.***

 ## *Ok, cool, where do I start?*